gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Install-AIPScanner.md

 The transacted install has completed.
 ```

 This command installs the Azure Information Protection Scanner service by using SQL Server Express that runs on the server named SQLSERVER1.
-As with the previous examples, it prompts for credentials, and then displays the progress, where the install log is located, and the creation of the a new Application Windows event log.
+As with the previous examples, you are prompted for credentials, and then the command displays the progress, where the install log is located, and the creation of the new WindowsApplication event log.

 ## PARAMETERS